menu

 Death of a Shaman

 I’m highly relieved Birthing Pod avoided the ban hammer, but the banning of Deathrite Shaman certainly has some impact on the deck.
 Both Melira and Kiki Pod decks played Shaman for mana ramp and disruption.
-Without the card, we’ll be seeing more copies of Ignoble Hierarch and Birds of Paradise in these lists.
+Without the card, we’ll be seeing more copies of Noble Hierarch and Birds of Paradise in these lists.
 Given the extreme number of printings Birds has seen, Hierarch seems like the dork with the higher upside, at least until a place to reprint it is found.
 The high buy-in price makes me skeptical on making much money, but getting a playset sooner rather than later will favor Modern players looking to play one of these decks.
 It’s already gone up in the few hours since the announcement.

 Deathrite Shaman was also a powerful tool against Melira Pod, so even though the deck lost something, it also gained some advantage in a few matchups.
 Expect to see Scavenging Ooze pick up the graveyard-hating slack in the absence of Shaman.
 In my eyes, Ooze’s stock just rose manyfold with this banning.
 Also released from DRS-purgatory is Knight of the Reliquary, which largely stopped seeing play when Shaman was printed.
 The Modern Masters printing drove the price down on this one, so there could be opportunity here.
 Both of these cards are looking mighty attractive in the wake of Shaman’s demise.